 11. Badger – Active Mineral Sunscreen Cream SPF 30

 Price: £21.99 ($27)

-Any other comments: Another B-Corp company with a wonderful ethos. $27 for 87ml tube of sunscreen seems very steep, however Badger uses products that are processed with the highest degree of respect for the environment, the workers and the natural properties of the plants.
+Any other comments: Another B-Corp company with a wonderful ethos. $27 for an 87ml tube of sunscreen seems very steep, however, Badger uses products that are processed with the highest degree of respect for the environment, the workers and the natural properties of the plants.